On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Gadgets and Hardness

-Lemma~\ref{lem:gadget_reduction} allows us to recursively generalise the definition of a $p$-hardness gadget as follows. \begin{definition} Let $p$ be a prime and $H$ be a connected graph in $\redbipartites$.
-We say that $H$ \emph{admits a $p$-hardness gadget} if either $H$ has a $p$-hardness gadget or $H$ has a $(B,p)$-gadget and $B$ admits a $p$-hardness gadget. \end{definition}
+\begin{corollary} Let $p$ be a prime and $H$ be a bip-graph.
+Further, let $H$ contain an induced sub-bip-graph $B$ such that $H$ has a \gadget{B,p}.
+If $B$ has a $p$-hardness gadget, then $H$ has a $p$-hardness gadget. \end{corollary}

+This observation allows us to project hardness for an induced sub-bip-graph $B$ of $H$ into hardness for $H$.
+Frequently, $B$ is not order~$p$ bip-reduced even though $H$ is; an example was discussed with Figure~\ref{fig:example_failure_2-neighbourhood}.
+For the projection of hardness, due to Lemma~\ref{lem:hardness_gadget} it suffices that $H$ is order~$p$ bip-reduced.
+In general, however, we study order~$p$ bip-reduced bip-graphs.
+Thus, such a bip-graph $B$ is not explicitly dealt with.
+We apply Corollary~\ref{cor:gadgetry_combination} very rarely; only when a $p$-hardness gadget in $B$ is obtained as a side result.